 Student Support Fund

 Students who have difficulty meeting the specific financial costs of attending college may be eligible for financial help from the Student Support Fund.
 This is a cash-limited fund available to help with travel costs, books, equipment and UK trips.
-Generally, households whose income is £25,000 or under are eligible to apply but special circumstances can be taken into consideration.
-Applications to the Support Fund can be made once you have enrolled at college.
+Generally, households whose income is £30,000 or under are eligible to apply but special circumstances can be taken into consideration.
+Application forms to the Student Support Fund can be collected from Student Services or downloaded from our Intranet page, once you have enrolled at college.
 You are welcome to contact us to discuss this further.
 We also oversee the free college meals programme, and have a second hand bookshop that allows students to purchase and re-sell textbooks.

 Vulnerable Student Bursary